How does this medication work? What will it do for me?

 If you notice the symptoms of any of these conditions getting worse, contact your doctor.

-Gallbladder disease: An increased risk of gallbladder disease has been reported in postmenopausal women who take estrogens.
+Gallbladder disease: An increased risk of gallbladder disease has been reported for postmenopausal women who take estrogens.
 If you have a history of gallbladder disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you experience symptoms of gallbladder disease, such as abdominal pain, possibly with fever and chills, contact your doctor as soon as possible.